 If that’s not enough, rhodium-plated sterling silver may positively affect your otherwise allergic reaction to a copper-silver mixture found in your white shinning rose gold birthstone rings or silver diamond heart necklaces.

-Using these simple methods to keep your precious sterling silver collar or wedding rings will save you time and money along the way.
+Using these simple methods to keep your precious sterling silver collar or wedding ring will save you time and money along the way.

 However, there is more worth sharing with you on choosing, shopping, and caring for sterling silver accessories.